Yan2992/Yan2992/README.md

 2-3 years ago, the old me would have said: *“Nah, man, learning this stuff is boring.
 Play video games, go out, have fun.”*

-Now, I can proudly tell the old me: **I’m finally where I need to be.** I found my flow: **solving challenges**, whether coding, puzzles, or life.
-This is what keeps my brain firing on all cylinders 🚀.
+Now, I can proudly tell the old me: **I’m finally where I need to be.** I found my flow: This is what keeps my brain firing on all cylinders 🚀.

 ----